 How to Remove Oil Stains from Shoes

 After a rest period of about 5-10 minutes, very carefully remove the talcum with a soft bristle brush like a toothbrush.
-Then, with a clean, dry cloth remove any dust left on the shoe.
-If the stain continues to be present you can repeat the process or one of the following steps, depending on the type of footwear.
+Then, with a clean, dry cloth, remove any dust left on the shoe.
+If the stain hasn’t yet disappeared, repeat the process again.

 - If it's natural leather, dilute two tablespoons of shampoo in 1/2 litre of hot water.
-It is important what type of shampoo you use and it is recommend you use something like Mane 'n Tail which is a horse shampoo also marketed to humans.
+We recommend using horse shampoo also marketed to humans.
 Dampen a clean cloth in the mixture, remove excess fluid and gently rub the stain.
-Then, with another damp cloth soaked in water only, remove the excess soap.
-Pumpkin Soap is also very effective and you can find in any supermarket.
+Then, with another damp cloth soaked in water, remove the excess soap.
+Pumpkin Soap is also incredibly effective in removing oil stains.

-- If it's synthetic leather you can use the above products or washing up liquid you normally use to wash dishes because it is a powerful degreaser and removes fine oil stains.
-Again, a cheap product may not work and cause even more damage.
-Dawn brand washing up liquid has been used to remove oil stains from animals affected by oil spillages and is a powerful degreaser.
-This trick is great for greased leather shoes.
+- If it's synthetic leather we suggest using the above mentioned products or washing up liquid.
+Washing up dish liquid is a powerful degreaser and is a great product for removing old oil stains.
+It’s important to know that a cheap product may not work as well and can damage your shoes.
+Dawn wash dishwashing liquid, for example,has been used to remove oil stains from animals affected by oil spills and is a powerful degreaser.

-In all cases, you must use the hair dryer, a fan or any other object that emits air to dry the shoes because if left wet they could become warped or damaged.
+In all cases of the above mentioned cases, we recommend using a hair dryer, a fan or any other object that emits air to dry the shoes.
+If not dried properly, it could cause warping or damaging.

 If you need more information, we advise you to take a look at our article on how to remove oil stains from leather shoes.

-If you'd like to read similar articles to How to Remove Oil Stains from Shoes, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Remove Oil Stains from Shoes, we recommend you visit our Home cleaning category.